aaroncanillas/lightweight-cnn-steel-surface-defects-classification/README.md

 # Image-based Classification of Steel Surface Defects using Lightweight Convolutional Neural Networks (CNNs)

-This project showcases an image-based classification system for steel surface defects developed by adapting three popular CNN architectures: MobileNetV1, EfficientNetB0, and VGG-16 through transfer learning using the TensorFlow and Keras APIs.
-A grid search technique was also performed to obtain the most suitable learning rate parameter for the models, with all models achieving the best results using a learning rate of **0.0001**.
+This project showcases an image-based classification system for steel surface defects developed by adapting three popular CNN architectures: MobileNetV1, EfficientNetB0, and VGG-16 through transfer learning using the TensorFlow and Keras API.
+Grid search technique was also performed to obtain the most suitable learning rate parameter for the models, with all networks achieving the best results using a learning rate of **0.0001**.
 Post-training quantization (PTQ) techniques, specifically Float16 (16-bit) and full integer (8-bit) quantization, were applied to the best-performing models for each architecture using TensorFlow Lite.

 The 16-bit MobileNetV1 model experienced minimal accuracy degradation, achieving **94.44% ± 0.94%**.
 In contrast, the 8-bit MobileNetV1 model showed a significant performance reduction, with an accuracy of **58.07% ± 6.03%**.
 The 16-bit EfficientNetB0 model was able to preserve accuracy similar to the original model, achieving **99.48% ± 0.38%**.
 Minimal performance degradation was observed in the 8-bit EfficientNetB0 model, which attained an accuracy of **97.56% ± 1.01%**.
 Similarly, the 16-bit VGG-16 model maintained accuracy close to the original, achieving **99.63% ± 0.33%**.
 Minimal performance degradation was also observed in the 8-bit VGG-16 model, which achieved an accuracy of **99.56% ± 0.28%**.
 Additionally, the model sizes on disk were observed to decrease in accordance with their bit-precision.